-You almost made a complete circle, but the bottom of the shamrock is open and needs to be closed with a slp st. It’s really important to slip stitch your shamrock closed.
+9. You have almost made a complete circle, but the bottom of the shamrock is open and needs to be closed with a slp st. It’s really important to slip stitch your shamrock closed.

 Now the shamrock is closed and it is time to make the stem!

-There is one more important step.
+13. There is one more important step.
 There is a somewhat hidden and not so easy to find stitch behind the shamrock.
-The red arrow is pointing to where you will execute a SC (I am working with SC stitches, plug in whichever stitch you are working with)
+The hook is pointing to where you will execute a SC (I am working with SC stitches, plug in whichever stitch you are working with)

-When you have two loops left on the hook, drop the GREEN YARN and follow the next set of steps.
+14. Change yarn color here if needed when you have two loops left on the hook.
+Drop the Shamrock color and follow the next set of steps.

-You have already dropped the GREEN YARN and pull through the MC you are working with and continue to SC until you are ready to stop and make another shamrock..
+15. After dropping the Shamrock color, pull the MC thru that you are working with, and continue to SC until you are ready to stop and make another shamrock.